CJM1994/Project-Etch-a-Sketch/README.md

 # Project-Etch-a-Sketch
 Javascript Etch-a-Sketch in browser.
-Creating from scratch with no tutorial or guide for practice.
+Creating from scratch with no tutorial or guide for practice using css grids and variables without the use of jquery.
 Can be tried here: https://cjm1994.github.io/Project-Etch-a-Sketch/

 Features to add: